If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 Beer, Fun and Collaboration

 We at openSUSE believe that you get the best results when people collaborate in a fun and relaxed atmosphere.
-That's what we try to create at the openSUSE Conference and other events.
+That is what we try to create at the openSUSE Conference and other events.
 And, like most Free Software events, we have discovered that beer is quite helpful in bringing these two requirements to life.

-Birth of Old Toad
+2010 - Birth of Old Toad

 So, at the second openSUSE conference in 2010 in Nürnberg, Germany, we introduced Old Toad.
 This local bio micro-brew makes for a great fit with openSUSE.

 The region around Nuremberg, called the Fränkische Schweiz (Franconian Switzerland), where SUSE and later openSUSE were born, is said to be the area with the highest density of breweries in the world.
 Most of these breweries are micro breweries, operated as family business, with longstanding secret recipes for non-mainstream products.
-Often they live together with a little restaurant where the beer is served with local food.
+Often, they live together with a little restaurant where the beer is served with local food.
 In fact, these breweries compete with a predominant food industry and have to make use of their niche with a concept where premium quality of the products is the key.
 Just as we compete with a predominant software industry and have to make use of our niche with a concept where premium quality of the products is the key!

 Old Toad is brewed at the Klosterbrauerei Weißenohe, which happens to be in a village in the south of the Franconian Switzerland, 25 km north from Nuremberg.
-The history of beer brewing at that place started in 1050 when a Benedictine Monastry was founded.
+The history of beer brewing at that place started in 1050 when a Benedictine Monastery was founded.
 Today, the brewery is led by Katharina and Urban Winkler whose family owns it in the fifth generation, starting in 1827.
 The brewery offers a variety of Franconian beers.
-Old Toad in fact is their Pilsener beer brewed in organic quality with local ingredients, of course following the german Reinheitsgebot.
+Old Toad in fact is their Pilsener beer brewed in organic quality with local ingredients, of course following the German Reinheitsgebot.

-We are very happy that it was possible to have the Old Toad at this first conference and due to the great success it was we promise to try and bring it to future events.
+We are very happy that it was possible to have the Old Toad at this conference and due to the great success it was we promise to try and bring it to future events.
 Make sure to find us and try one, having a nice chat with another toad over it because: